robinhood/faust/docs/introduction.rst

-        You're probably a bit intimidated by the `async` and `await` keywords, but you don't have to know how asyncio works to use
-        Faust: just mimic the examples and you'll be fine.
+        You're probably a bit intimidated by the `async` and `await` keywords, but you don't have to know how asyncio works to use ƒaµS†: just mimic the examples and you'll be fine.

         The example application starts two tasks: one is processing a stream, the other is a background thread sending events to that stream.